reactjs/react-modal/docs/styles/README.md

 ## Styles

 Styles passed into the Modal via the `style` prop are merged with the defaults.
-The default styles are:
+The default styles are defined in the `Modal.defaultStyles` object and are shown below.

 ```jsx
 <Modal